OCA/delivery-carrier/base_delivery_carrier_label_direct_print/README.rst

 Delivery Carrier Labels Direct Print
 ====================================

-This module extends the functionality of delivery carrier labes to support direct print.
+This module extends the functionality of delivery carrier labels to support direct print.

 Configuration